adobe/aem-brackets-extension/README.md

 ## Development
-The AEM Sightly Brackets Extension is a Node.js module.
+The AEM Brackets Extension is a Node.js module.
 The following steps need to be followed if you want to start hacking on new features:

 1. install [Node.js](http://nodejs.org/ "node.js") for your platform
 2. install [Apache Maven](http://maven.apache.org/ "Apache Maven") for your platform